-A sun safety program for preschoolers and kindergarten and first-grade students
+Sun safety program for preschoolers through fifth-grade students

-As part of the Melanoma Moon Shot program, The University of Texas MD Anderson Cancer Center has developed Ray and the Sunbeatables™: A Sun Safety Curriculum for preschoolers, kindergarteners and first-grade students.
-The evidence-based curriculum aims to educate parents, teachers and children about sun protection and promote sun safety behaviors in an effort to reduce children’s lifetime risk of developing skin cancer.
+The University of Texas MD Anderson Cancer Center created and developed Ray and the Sunbeatables®: A Sun Safety Curriculum.
+The evidence-based curriculum educates children, parents and teachers about sun protection and promotes sun safety behaviors in an effort to reduce children’s lifetime risk of developing skin cancer.

 The Sunbeatables program would not exist were it not for the generous support of Mr. & Mrs. Mark W. Albers, Baker Botts LLP, Farmer Family Foundation, The Lyda Hill Foundation, The John G. and Marie Stella Kenedy Memorial Foundation, Linn Energy LLC, LyondellBasell Industries and The Mays Family Foundation.

 ADVOCATE by promoting sun safety and the Sunbeatables program to:

 - Community-based organizations

 - Playing in the shade

 EDUCATE our children about the importance of practicing sun safety by implementing the Sunbeatables program at your school.
 Involve: